Tesco hails highest market share for more than a decade as festive sales rise

 The group said the strong Christmas performance meant it was now on track for annual profits at the upper end of its recently-upgraded guidance for between £2.9 billion and £3.1 billion.

+But shares fell 6% in Thursday trading as festive sales growth fell short of market expectations.

-But the festive sales growth marked a slight slowdown on the 3.7% reported across the UK and Ireland business for the same period the previous year and the group said competition was fierce across the sector as the main players compete on price.
+It marked a slight slowdown on the 3.7% reported across the UK and Ireland business the previous year and the group said competition was fierce across the sector as the main players competed on price.

 Chief executive Ken Murphy said: “Our investments in value, quality and service drove further gains in customer satisfaction and strong growth in fresh food, contributing to our highest UK market share in over a decade.